SuperOffice/SDK-Doc/NetServer.Web.Services/Reference/WebAPI/Authentication/Authentication.md

 **AuthorizeWithTicket** enables SOTicket authentication.

 **AuthorizeWithImplicit** enables authentication with IIS identity.
+Means that your client has authenticated using Active Directory.
 This method is not enabled in the Online environment.

 **CORSEnable** turns on CORS headers, meaning that external sites must be listed in the CORSOrigin config in order to call the WebAPI.
 Default is on.